jefftriplett/jefftriplett.github.io/_posts/2017-09-08-five-for-friday-september.md

 ## New Podcast I'm Listening To

-I stumbled on [Seth Godin’s Marketing Secrets to Launching a New Business](https://everyonehatesmarketers.com/seth-godin-marketing-secrets/) episode this week and the first 30 minutes get my creative brain gears churning.
-Especially with how advertisers are handled.
+I stumbled on [Seth Godin’s Marketing Secrets to Launching a New Business](https://everyonehatesmarketers.com/seth-godin-marketing-secrets/) episode this week and the first 30 minutes get my creative brain gears churning, especially with how advertisers are handled.

-I find Seth Godin's approach to marketing fascinating and listening to him walk us through his process when working on a new product has a lot of value.
+I find Seth Godin's approach to marketing fascinating, and listening to him walk us through his process when working on a new product has a lot of value.

 <iframe style="border: none" src="//html5-player.libsyn.com/embed/episode/id/5541029/height/90/width/640/theme/custom/autonext/no/thumbnail/yes/autoplay/no/preload/no/no_addthis/no/direction/backward/render-playlist/no/custom-color/87A93A/" height="90" width="640" scrolling="no"  allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe>